dirty-mechanics-3932/training/README.md

 Reset changes in local copy that were not yet committed:
 *git reset*

+Clean up files that were added that you don't want to keep:
+*git clean -fd*

 Find out what remote repositories are associated with a local checkout:
 *git remote -v*